 Tracy and her family were ready for something different.
-Living in closer quarters in Santa Cruz during lockdowns was exhausting, but there was something magical about getting away to the mountains where her parents lived.
+Living in close quarters in Santa Cruz through the lockdowns of 2020 had worn everyone thin, but there was something restorative about escaping to the mountains where her parents lived.
+That pull eventually turned into a plan to move there for good.

-Don’t miss other interesting tiny homes like this one– join our FREE Tiny House Newsletter for more!
+Don’t miss other beautiful tiny homes like this one – join our FREE Tiny House Newsletter for more!

 What got us in to tiny home living was, to put it simply, a yearning for a change.